 Marcel Lewandowsky argues that much research on populism suffers from a contextual blind spot: it overlooks the broad variety of illiberal attitudes of which populism is only one variant.
 Here, he calls for more research on this ‘invisible coalition’ of illiberal attitudes

-As this Loop blog series curated by Matteo Zulianello and Petra Guasti clearly shows, the topic of populism is in vogue in political science.
+As this Loop blog series curated by Mattia Zulianello and Petra Guasti clearly shows, the topic of populism is in vogue in political science.
 Rightly so: as Nadia Urbinati has pointed out, populism poses the greatest challenge to contemporary democracies.
 Furthermore, populist parties and movements are shaping the fortunes of countless countries.
 The United States under Trump, Viktor Orbán’s Fidesz government in Hungary, and Poland under the Law and Justice Party (PiS) are just three well-known examples.

 Researchers’ hyper-focus on populism risks blinding them to the genuine heterogeneity of illiberal attitudes

 However, it does seem that researchers’ hyper-focus on populism risks blinding them to the genuine heterogeneity of illiberal attitudes.
 Populism is only one part of a broader variety of illiberal attitudes that are challenging contemporary democracies.

 Let us briefly consider populist politics as the material outcome of support for populist parties.
 The effects of populism in office are obvious (although not homogenous) across countries.
 They include assaults on democratic institutions (mainly by levelling the division of power), polarisation, and patronage.
 This applies particularly to populist radical-right parties in power.